-CNATCA, the Central North American Trade Corridor Association, was created in 1991, and reorganized in 2013 to serve as a catalyst to improve the Northern Great Plains long-term transportation economic competitiveness.
-CNATCA is a non-profit organization made up of communities, tribes, business and industry, universities, and non-government officials who are joining forces to leverage corridor resources, reverse out-migration, increase trade, enhance infrastructure, attract visitors and industry, and revitalize the economy.
-Together we are strengthening North America's Backbone.
+CNATCA, the Central North American Trade Corridor Association, was created in 1991 and reorganized in 2013 to serve as a catalyst to improve the Northern Great Plains long-term transportation economic competitiveness.
+CNATCA is a non-profit organization made up of communities, tribes, business and industry leaders, universities, and non-government officials who are joining forces to leverage corridor resources, reverse out-migration, increase trade, enhance infrastructure, attract visitors and industry, and revitalize the economy.
+Together we are strengthening North America's backbone.

 A corridor region that is prosperous and fully integrated with the global economy.

-The Central North American Trade Corridor extends from Alaska and the Port of Churchill in Canada through the Canadian provinces of Manitoba, Saskatchewan, Alberta, and British Columbia, then through North Dakota, South Dakota, Nebraska, Kansas, Oklahoma panhandle, and Texas in the USA and south to Mexico City.
+The Central North American Trade Corridor extends from Alaska and the Port of Churchill in Canada through the Canadian provinces of Manitoba, Saskatchewan, Alberta, and British Columbia, then through North Dakota, South Dakota, Nebraska, Kansas, the Oklahoma panhandle, and Texas in the USA, and south to Mexico City.

-CNATCA believes establishing and promoting The Pathway to Progress/Central North American Trade Corridor Association to this region that has been virtually ignored and will give it the opportunity to flourish economically.
-To make this a reality, the association promotes the development of the five essential areas referred to as the 5 T’s: Tourism, Technology, Trade, Transportation, and Training.
+CNATCA believes establishing and promoting The Pathway to Progress/Central North American Trade Corridor Association in this region that has been virtually ignored will give it the opportunity to flourish economically.
+To make this a reality, the Association promotes the development of the five essential areas referred to as the 5 T’s: Tourism, Technology, Trade, Transportation, and Training.

 CNATCA seeks to provide a collaborative framework to address economic issues, accomplish greater continental unity, encourage the continued economic integration between the three North American countries, and foster greater collective involvement in the emerging global economy.